Júlia Kudiess

 Julia Gambatto Kudiess (born 2 January 2003 in Brasília, DF, Brazil) is a Brazilian volleyball player and world championship silver medalist who plays as a middle blocker for the Brazil women's national volleyball team and Minas Tênis Clube.

 Personal life

-Daughter of Jerusa Gambatto and Heinz Kudiess, a major grain producer in southern and central-west Brazil, Julia and her sister Laura started playing volleyball together.
-Both graduated from a school in Brasília.
+Daughter of Jerusa Gambatto and Heinz Kudiess, a major grain producer in southern and central-west Brazil.
+She has German and Italian ancestry.
+Julia and her sister Laura started playing volleyball together, and both graduated from a school in Brasília.
 Their brother Bernardo also played volleyball, but both siblings later left the sport to focus on their studies.